ChecKMarKDevTools/markdown-publisher-toolkit/README.md

 Every project has to have a stack of fine print somewhere. _Keep going, keep going, keep going..._ Here's mine, as painless as possible:

 You know where [the license](./LICENSE) is, but I'll sum it up: **this is not open source** (even though you can still do just about anything you want with it).
-Do what you want—as long as you're not turning it into the next big SaaS or selling subscriptions in the cloud.
-For that, **you've gotta ask me first.**
+As long as you're not turning it into the next big SaaS or selling subscriptions in the cloud, then have fun!
+Else, **you've gotta ask me first.**

 Basically?
 This project's got boundaries.
 Be cool, don't try to sneak it into a product launch, and we'll get along just fine. 😘